Lazy-Rabbit-2001/godot-addon-kinebody/README.md

 `KineBody` help you with this problem by introducing a system called `rotation snap`, meaning that when the character is in a special gravity space, its rotation will be snapped to a certain with a tween effect.
 A new property,`rotation_synchronizing_duration`, is introduced to control the duration of the tween effect.
 If you need it faster just tweak this value lower.

 The rotation is snapped to the `up_direction` rotating by 90° to make sure the rotation (`global_rotation`) of body fit with its rendering and appearence.
 To make this work, you need to call `move_kinebody()` as well when the body is going to move, or `synchronize_global_rotation_to_up_direction()` if you want to snap the rotation immediately or manually.

+### Motion vector

+Sometimes, we may think of making a character that is able to move in a space with uncommon gravity direction, especially when you are going to make such a game with the feature of varying gravity space and on-sphere walking.
+In this case, however, you have to consider what the velocity should be, and hence you have to implement transformation to the velocity.
+This is a literally pain and boring process, and would be more annoying because of inacquiantance with the transformation to the velocity.
+To solve this problem, `motion_vector` is introduced, which is also called **local velocity** because it is transformed from the velocity to a certain variant by a specific transformation.
+By default, `motion_vector` will transform teh velocity to a value perpendicular to the `up_direction` of the body, and you can set the `motion_vector_direction` to make the transformation by other means.
+That is to say, if you only know how to set the velocity in a normal gravity space, but you want to set one in an upside-down gravity space, just set `motion_vector` to the value in the normal space and it will be automatically transformed to the velocity in the upside-down space.

 ### Collision signals